MaterializeInc/materialize/doc/user/content/sql/values.md

 ### Use `VALUES` as a standalone expression

-`VALUES` statements can be used anywhere that [`SELECT`] statements are valid.
+`VALUES` expression can be used anywhere that [`SELECT`] statements are valid.

 For example:

-- As a standalone statement:
+- As a standalone expression:

   ```mzsql
   VALUES (1, 2, 3), (4, 5, 6);
   ```

-  The statement above returns the following results:
+  The above expression returns the following results:

   ```nofmt
   column1 | column2 | column3